RiftValleySoftware/RVS_RetroLEDDisplay/README.md

 It can also have a "skew" applied, that gives it the classic "lean" of LED digital displays.

+#### Animation Duration In Seconds

+This allows you to specify a brief "fade" animation, when changing values (makes it behave more like a "classic" LED).
+If you leave it at default, it is less than a quarter-second.
+Set it to 0, to disable the animation.

 #### Radix (Numbering Base)

 The widget supports Base-2 (Binary), Base-8 (Octal), Base-10 (Decimal), and Base-16 (Hexadecimal) numbering systems.
 You tell it what to use by setting [the `radix` property](https://github.com/RiftValleySoftware/RVS_RetroLEDDisplay/blob/master/Sources/RVS_RetroLEDDisplay/RVS_RetroLEDDigitalDisplay.swift#L1267).